CHAPTER 4: Information Sharing & Confidentiality

 The duty of confidence is not absolute and disclosure can be justified if:

-The disclosure of information should not be an obstacle if an individual has particular concerns about the welfare of a child, the information is disclosed to another professional and the disclosure is justified under the common law duty of confidence.
+The disclosure of information should not be an obstacle if an individual has particular concerns about the welfare of a child, the information is disclosed to another worker and the disclosure is justified under the common law duty of confidence.

 The key factor in deciding whether or not to disclose confidential information is 'proportionality' i.e. is the proposed disclosure a proportionate response to the need to protect the child's welfare?
 The amount of confidential information disclosed and the number of people to whom it is disclosed should be no more than is necessary to meet the public interest in protecting the health and well-being of the child.